LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ---

-### Final Check Before Powering
+## 4️⃣ Testing out the Connections

+Now, it's time to test our setup and see if everything is working!

-Before plugging in USB power:
+⚠️ Before plugging in USB power:

 - Verify red goes to VIN.
 - Verify black goes to GND.
+- Verify white goes to D25.
 - Verify capacitor polarity is correct.
-- Verify white wire goes through the resistor to the GPIO.
-- Make sure there are no loose strands of wire.
+- Make sure there are no loose strands of wire, or bare pieces of metal touching each other.

-Now:
+### Powering On

-1. Plug the ESP32 into USB power.
+1. Connect the ESP32 board to your powerbank via the USB-C port.
 2. Open the WLED interface.
-3. Turn the LEDs on.
+3. Click **'TO THE CONTROLS!'**.
+4. Go to **'Settings' → 'LED Preferences'**.
+5. Select **'Enable automatic brightness limiter'** and set **'Maximum PSU Current'** to _1000 mA_.
+6. Leave **'WS281x'** and **'(typ.
+5V WS281x)'**, as this is the LED strip type we're using.
+7. Set **'Color Order'** to _GRB_.
+8. Set **'Length:'** to the amount of LEDs you are using.
+In my case, that's _180_ LEDs.
+9. Set **'Data GPIO'** to _25_.
+10. Hit **'Save'**.

 If everything is wired correctly, the LED strip should light up.

-If nothing happens, first check:
-- Did you connect to DIN and not DOUT?
-Then create a preset with the following API command:
+If nothing happens, try toggling the system with the 'Power' button in the controls.
+If that does not work, go back and check every step before this one for mistakes.